tufstraka/Bounty-Hunter/docs/MNEE_SDK_INTEGRATION.md

 # MNEE SDK Integration Guide

-This document provides comprehensive details on how the Bounty Hunter system integrates with the MNEE SDK for payment processing.
+This document provides comprehensive details on how the FixFlow system integrates with the MNEE SDK for payment processing.

 ## Table of Contents
 - [Overview](#overview)